Tutorial

 --src Use Python first src layout for mixed Rust/Python project

--b, --bindings <BINDINGS> Which kind of bindings to use [possible values: pyo3, rust-cpython, cffi, uniffi, bin]
+-b, --bindings <BINDINGS> Which kind of bindings to use [possible values: pyo3, cffi, uniffi, bin]

 -h, --help Print help information